 What is phentermine?

 Phentermine is a medication classified as an “anoretic” medication, meaning it helps you lose weight, and has been an FDA approved medication since 1959.
 Simply stated, phentermine stimulates the brain to increase activity of the sympathetic nervous system.
-In doing so, our appetite is suppressed and our cravings are decreased, while our metabolism is increased.
+In doing so, appetite is suppressed and cravings are decreased, while metabolism is increased.
 The medication lasts about 10-12 hours in most patients and is usually taken in the morning.
+Phentermine is only approved for short-term use and has a risk for increased tolerance (having to take more of the medication to get the same effect), abuse and dependence.
 It is classified by the DEA as a controlled substance and can only be obtained with a prescription from a doctor.

 What are the side effects?